-The Board of Directors recommends that Shareholders vote FOR each of the nominees for Class I directors listed below and FOR each of the proposals.
+The Board of Directors recommends that Shareholders vote FOR each of the nominees for Class I directors listed below.

 Election of Directors

 To elect three Class I directors to the Board of Directors of the Company to serve until their successors are elected and qualified.
 The Board of Directors has nominated the following individuals for election as Class I directors: 01) James L. Anderson, 02) Anne M. Holloway, and 03) Floyd E. Wicks